About the Program

 The Boston International Turner Syndrome Summit is an eight-day residential summer program for young women with Turner syndrome between the ages of 12 and 19.
 The summit provides a healthy, social environment where young women with Turner syndrome can grow and form a community that will last far longer than eight days.

-If you would like to stay up-to-date with news for BITSS 2018, make sure to subscribe to our newsletter.
+BITSS 2018 will run from Sunday, July 29 to Sunday, August 5.
+If you would like to stay up-to-date with news for the 2018 summit, make sure to subscribe to our newsletter.

 Keep reading to find out what we've got planned for 2018!
 And you can click here to read about our past summits and get a real taste of BITSS with our videos from 2016 and 2017.